 My tip for you: Try creating this for each key competency from the NGDP framework!
 Take each competency, think about a time you have demonstrated this at university or work, and what the result was.
 This can help provide practical real-life examples that show your alignment with the key skills wanted on the NGDP.

 Long graduate application processes can feel quite daunting, so don’t be afraid to ask for help.
 During my application, I booked an appointment with the Careers team, setting up a mock individual presentation before my assessment centre.
 One of the feedbacks from the Careers team was to be organised and structured in my presentation – this proved to be really important as it was flagged in my feedback report after my assessment day.

 Try reaching out to friends and family members that are willing to help, they can help prepare mock interview questions based on the local government competencies.
 Practice runs really help you get a good feel of what to expect – making the real assessment day a lot less intimidating.

 Are you looking for a career in the public sector but not sure what’s out there?
-On our public sector careers page you’ll find information on about the different roles and where to look for graduate vacancies.
+On our local government and Civil Service pages you’ll find information about the different roles and where to look for graduate vacancies.

 No comments yet, fill out a comment to be the first